flare-foundation/governance-proposals/FIP/FIP_9.md

 If the Committee fails to act in the Flare community’s interest, a governance proposal can be initiated via Songbird and then Flare to defund and dissolve the Committee.
 In this case, the emissions schedule will be terminated and the Committee will not receive the `$FLR` emissions tokens that were allocated for the remaining months in the schedule.

-All Committee-directed `$FLR` emissions must support dapps on Flare mainnet, and the committee will establish monitoring mechanisms to verify that dapps are properly distributing emissions across their qualifying participating user base.
+All Committee-directed `$FLR` emissions must support dApps on Flare mainnet, and the committee will establish monitoring mechanisms to verify that dApps are properly distributing emissions across their qualifying participating user base.
 The Committee will be restricted from allocating more than 33% of the quarterly budget to any single protocol.
 Furthermore, the Committee will require that all members disclose to the Committee their investments in projects under review for emissions to avoid conflicts of interest.